FrauenLoop-gUG/js/Course_Overview.md

 ## 2. Week - Build a simple drop-down and a dynamic response button ##

+- Distinguish between a function _expression_ and a function _declaration_
+- Begin exploring what _higher order_ functions are

 ## 3. Week - Build a dynamic countdown to a fixed event ##